 If you stop after 3 months because of poor results then your expectations were wrong at the outset.

-The reality is, it probably takes a good 3 months for your SEO to fix past mistakes, do proper research and technical SEO and develop an ongoing plan.
+The reality is, it takes around 3 months for your SEO to fix past mistakes.
+And the SEO you do today won’t take effect for a month or 2.
+Do proper research, technical SEO and develop an ongoing SEO plan.